kornysietsma/polyglot-code-explorer/README.md

 # Polyglot Code Explorer

-This is the base project for my react-ising my d3 source code visualizations.
+This is the base project for my cross-language source code visualization thingy.

-*Note* if you stumble across this - it needs two other projects to generate the JSON file, and calculate the layouts - and I haven't documented those or checked them in - so it's not useable at the moment except for exploring.
+The latest documentation should be at <https://kornysietsma.github.io/polyglot-tools-docs/>

 *This is a work in progress, more docs to come*

 A few key concepts: